-The MHA program will accept students each year for course commencement in the fall.
+The MHA program will accept students each year for coursework beginning fall semester.
 Applications will be accepted until July 21st of each year.

-Tier I. Admission to the MHA program (Tier I) will be granted to applicants who satisfy all general requirements for admission to graduate studies to include:
+Tier I. Admission to the MHA program (Tier I) will be granted to applicants who satisfy all general requirements for admission to graduate studies including:

-- Baccalaureate degree with a minimum GPA of 3.5, - Official transcripts of all undergraduate and graduate work, - A completed application, - A letter of intent stating why the applicant desires to attend UIW's MHA program, and - An interview and evaluation by two members of the MHA graduate program admissions committee.
+- Baccalaureate degree with a minimum GPA of 3.5 - Official transcripts of all undergraduate and graduate work - A completed application - A statement of purpose detailing the rationale for pursuing an MHA and, further, for doing so in UIW's MHA program

+- An interview and evaluation by two members of the MHA graduate program admissions committee - International students must obtain Certification of English proficiency (minimum 550 on TOEFL, or equivalent), or successful completion of a minimum of level 12 in ELS.

 Tier II.
-Alternate admission to the MHA program (Tier II) will be granted to applicants who satisfy all general requirements for admission to graduate studies to include:
+Alternate admission to the MHA program (Tier II) will be granted to applicants who satisfy all general requirements for admission to graduate studies including:

-- Baccalaureate degree with a minimum GPA of 3.00 but less than 3.5, - Official transcripts of all undergraduate and graduate work, - A completed application, - A letter of intent stating why the applicant desires to attend UIW's MHA program, and - An interview and evaluation by two members of the graduate program admissions committee.
+- Baccalaureate degree with a minimum GPA of 3.00 but less than 3.5 - Official transcripts of all undergraduate and graduate work - A completed application - A statement of purpose detailing the rationale for pursuing an MHA and, further, for doing so in UIW's MHA program - An interview and evaluation by two members of the graduate program admissions committee - International students must obtain Certification of English proficiency (minimum 550 on TOEFL, or equivalent), or successful completion of a minimum of level 12 in ELS.

-Those granted Alternate Admission will be assigned to Tier II with specific courses to be taken at the beginning of the program all of which must be completed with a "B" or better.
+Those granted Alternate Admission will be assigned to Tier II with specific core courses to be taken at the beginning of the program, all of which must be completed with a grade of "B" or better.

 Tier III.
-Probationary Admission to the MHA program (Tier III) will be granted to applicants who satisfy all general requirements for admission to graduate studies to include:
+Probationary Admission to the MHA program (Tier III) will be granted to applicants who satisfy all general requirements for admission to graduate studies including:

-- Baccalaureate degree with a minimum GPA of 2.5 but less than 3.0, - Official transcripts of all undergraduate and graduate work, - A completed application, - A letter of intent stating why the applicant desires to attend UIW's MHA program, - An interview and evaluation by two members of the graduate program admissions committee, and - Achieve a minimum verbal score of 150 or h'igher, a minimum quantitative score of 149 or higher, and an analytical writing score of at least 3.5 on the Graduate Record Exam (GRE) General Test OR a score of 500 or higher on the Graduate Management Aptitude Test (GMAT).
+- Baccalaureate degree with a minimum GPA of 2.5 but less than 3.0 - Official transcripts of all undergraduate and graduate work - A completed application - A statement of purpose detailing the rationale for pursuing an MHA and, further, for doing so in UIW's MHA program - An interview and evaluation by two members of the graduate program admissions committee, and - Achieve a minimum verbal score of 151 or higher, a minimum quantitative score of 152 or higher, and an analytical writing score of at least 4.0 on the Graduate Record Exam (GRE) General Test OR a score of 560 or higher on the Graduate Management Aptitude Test (GMAT).

-Those granted Probationary Admission will be assigned to Tier III with specific courses to be taken at the beginning of the program all of which must be completed with a "B" or better.
+Those granted Probationary Admission will be assigned to Tier III with specific courses to be taken at the beginning of the program, all of which must be completed with a "B" or better.